 Florida Tech competes in 20 NCAA Division II sports, 12 offer athletic scholarships: baseball, football, men’s soccer,women’s soccer, softball, men’s rowing and women’s crew, men’s basketball, women’s basketball, women’s lacrosse, men’s swimming, women’s swimming.
 For more information on athletic scholarships, please contact the athletic department.

 Family grants are available to both domestic (U.S.) and international students.

 Sons and daughters of Florida Tech alumni, enrolling in a full-time undergraduate program at Florida Tech, are eligible for a $2,500 grant.
 This award is renewable for up to four years.
 This award is given in addition to any merit scholarship earned by the student.

 Sisters and brothers of students who are currently enrolled simultaneously as full-time undergraduates at Florida Tech are eligible for a $2,500 grant.
 This grant is renewable for up to four years.
 This grant is given in addition to any merit scholarship earned by the student.
-All sibling students, when enrolled at the same time, will receive this grant.

 Army ROTC Scholarship winners also receive a university grant that covers room and board during the term of their ROTC scholarship at Florida Tech.
 These scholarships are available to freshmen and transfer students.